Driving Without Car Insurance?

 Medical Payments/No Fault

 Medical payments (called MedPay) coverage pays for the medical expenses suffered by you and your passengers as a result of an accident.
 You’re also covered if you’re driving someone else’s car (with their permission) or from injuries suffered if a car hits you.
 MedPay will pay no matter who caused the accident (which is why it’s called no fault in New York), although if someone else is at fault your insurer may subrogate against them, meaning it will seek damages from the other party.
-New York State law requires that every policy of insurance covering a vehicle principally garaged in the state have personal injury protection benefits which will pay you or members of your household $50,000 of medical expense, lost wages, and other economic loss coverage in the event any of you are in a motor vehicle collision.
+New York State law requires that every policy of insurance covering a vehicle principally garaged in the state have Long Island personal injury attorney protection benefits which will pay you or members of your household $50,000 of medical expense, lost wages, and other economic loss coverage in the event any of you are in a motor vehicle collision.

 Uninsured/Underinsured Motorist Coverage